chanchanngann/airbyte-on-eks/README.md

 ---
 ## Architecture

-This project deploys Airbyte on Amazon EKS in a secure, production-style network design.
+This project provisions Airbyte on EKS with a secure VPC layout and modern AWS integrations.
 ### VPC
 - 3× **public subnets** and 3× **private subnets** across 3 AZs
 - Public subnets host load balancers and bastion host